apache/nifi-minifi-cpp/PYTHON.md

 To run the getfile example you will need to provide the fullpath to the python-lib shared object created at build time.

+## Enabling
+	At build time you must specify -DENABLE_PYTHON=ON to enable python bindings to be built.

+## Example
+   The python directory contains an example where we use a MiNiFI C++ processor along with a a python processor.
+The implementation of the python processor requires that a call back method be defined for ontrigger.